HKU-Smart-Mobility-Lab/Transportation_Simulator/readme.md

 - Please report bugs and improvements by submitting [GitHub issue](https://github.com/HKU-Smart-Mobility-Lab/Transpotation_Simulator/issues).
 - Submit your contributions using [pull requests](https://github.com/HKU-Smart-Mobility-Lab/Transpotation_Simulator/pulls).

+### Contributors

+This simulator is supported by the [Smart Mobility Lab](	https://github.com/HKU-Smart-Mobility-Lab) at The Univerisity of Hong Kong and Intelligent Transportation Systems (ITS) Laboratory at The Hong Kong University of Science and Technology.

+### Ownership

+The ownership of this repository is Prof. Hai Yang, Dr. Siyuan Feng from ITS Lab at The Hong Kong University of Science and Technology and Dr. Jintao Ke from SML at The Univerisity of Hong Kong.

 ###  Citing

 If you use this simulator for academic research, you are highly encouraged to cite our paper:

-An Open-Sourced Network-Based Large-Scale Simulation Platform for Shared Mobility Operations

-### Contributors

-This simulator is supported by the [Smart Mobility Lab](	https://github.com/HKU-Smart-Mobility-Lab) at The Univerisity of Hong Kong.
+Feng, S., Chen, T., Zhang, Y., Ke, J., & Yang, H. (2023).
+A multi-functional simulation platform for on-demand ride service operations.